 Our curriculum is taught in a variety of ways; whole class teaching, small group teaching and one to one teaching.
 The teaching of the curriculum may take place in the classroom, the playground, the dining hall, at home, or in the local community – pupils learn skills for life that they can apply across lots of different situations.

 Our pupils have access to a range of National Curriculum subjects, modified and differentiated to suit their diverse needs and differences; including developmental levels, SEN, learning styles, personalities and interests.
-Literacy and Numeracy form the foundations of our primary curriculum, alongside Me in the World, which incorporates RE, RSE and British Values.
+Maths and English form the foundations of our primary curriculum, alongside Me in the World, which incorporates RE, RSE and British Values.
 Topic areas are carefully chosen to provide the pupils with a broad and balanced curriculum that is engaging, relevant and meaningful and aim to extend pupils’ knowledge and understanding, whilst also developing skills in communication and interaction and independence.
 Information regarding the primary curriculum, including topics, themes, specific skills and ideas for parents to work on at home, are sent home at the start of each term as a ‘topic cloud’.

 Individual Education Plans (IEPs) are central to every child’s learning journey and experiences.
 Personal targets are set at the start of every term, embedded into daily planning and reviewed and assessed regularly to ensure pupils make progress towards the outcomes set out in their Education, Health and Care Plan (EHCP).
 Progress towards these outcomes is communicated via a termly report to parents and as part of the annual review process.